PhotoWorkout/adr-website/content/posts/chat-gpt-to-markdown/chat-gpt-to-markdown.md

 ```
 To use it, open the conversation in Chrome and open the DevTools.
 Go to the Console tab and paste the script. **Hit enter** and the markdown file will be downloaded.

-This script extracts the conversation with ChatGPT and creates a downloadable markdown file.
+This script extracts the conversation with ChatGPT, creates, and downloads a markdown file.
 The h function is used to format the content by replacing HTML tags with corresponding markdown syntax.

 **Note**: This script is not perfect and may not work for all conversations.
 It is just a hack to save the conversation as a markdown file.

-## Get a markdown table from Chat GPT
+## Get a markdown table from Chat GPT (by prompt)

-If you want to get tables in markdown language, you have to tell Chat GPT that you want the table in markdown format (and in a code box).
+While the sciprt above works for tables, if you just want to get tables in markdown language, you could to tell Chat GPT that you want the table in markdown format (and in a code box).

 E.g. **Prompt**: "Make the table of the GDP growth rate of 2020, use markdown language and put it in a code box."